How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • Recommended Level: Advanced with drift diving experience

-South Africa may be famous for its great white shark diving and sardine migration, but it’s also one of two places in the world to dive with the pre-historic-looking cow sharks (a.k.a. seven-gill sharks).
-The chances of seeing this rarely-seen shark are high in the shallow kelp forest.
-In fact, up to 18 seven gills can be seen at once because of their behavior as social feeders.
-You’ll need a 7mm wetsuit or drysuit to enjoy the dive, but despite the cooler waters, it’s truly a once-in-a-lifetime experience.
+South Africa may be famous for its great white shark diving and sardine run, but it’s also one of only two places in the world where you can dive with the prehistoric-looking cow shark (a.k.a. sevengill shark).
+The chances of seeing this rarely seen shark are high in the shallow kelp forest.
+In fact, up to 18 sevengills can be seen at once because of their behavior as social feeders.
+You’ll need a 7mm wetsuit or dry suit to enjoy shark diving in South Africa, but despite the cooler waters, it’s truly a once-in-a-lifetime experience.

 • Recommended Level: Beginner